on2k23nm/on2k23nm.github.io/_posts/2025-06-08-Design-Patterns.markdown

 ---

-### 🧱 Part 1: Creational Design Patterns
+#### 🧱 Part 1: Creational Design Patterns

 Creational patterns are all about _class instantiation_.
 They provide various mechanisms for creating objects, which increases flexibility and allows you to decouple your system from the specifics of how its objects are made.

-- **Factory Method:** Our first deep dive!
+- [**Factory Method**](./Design-Patterns-Factory-Method.html): Our first deep dive!
 This is your go-to pattern when a class can't anticipate the type of objects it needs to create.
 You'll define an interface for creating an object but let subclasses decide which class to instantiate.

 - **Abstract Factory:** The factory of factories.
 We'll explore how to create *families* of related objects without specifying their concrete classes.
 Think of a UI toolkit that needs to create a set of widgets for either Windows or macOS.